rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

    - Once the local Administrator password is retrieved, an attacker can use it to gain administrative access to the target machine.
    - This access can be leveraged for further lateral movement within the network, privilege escalation, or persistence.

-### Preventing LAPS Exploitation

-To prevent exploitation of LAPS:

-1. **Restrict Permissions**:
-   - Ensure that only authorized users and groups (e.g., Domain Admins) have read access to the `ms-Mcs-AdmPwd` attribute.
-   - Regularly audit these permissions to ensure they are correctly configured.

-2. **Monitor Access**:
-   - Implement monitoring and alerting for any unusual access to the `ms-Mcs-AdmPwd` attribute.
-   - Use logging and SIEM solutions to track access attempts.

-3. **Review Group Policies**:
-   - Ensure that Group Policies related to LAPS are correctly configured and applied.
-   - Avoid giving unnecessary groups the ability to view LAPS-managed passwords.

-4. **Use Encryption and Secure Access**:
-   - Consider using additional encryption and secure access mechanisms to protect LAPS-managed passwords.

-By properly configuring and monitoring LAPS, you can significantly reduce the risk of it being exploited.
-However, if an attacker does gain unauthorized access to the `ms-Mcs-AdmPwd` attribute, they can retrieve the local Administrator password and potentially compromise the security of your environment.

 ### Sliver Laps example